Zhang Dai

 Not everyone was up to these lofty standards.
 Zhang Dai's cousin Yanke, who joined them for a while, was simply no good at music.
 Nor was their friend Fan Yulan, though Fan was at least interesting in his badness.
 For a while Fan would devote himself passionately to a particular teacher, striving to catch his every nuance, until another teacher caught his fancy.
 Then he would unlearn everything he had just learned and start all over again, repeating the pattern at intervals.
 "As for those pieces Fan had studied previously," wrote Zhang, "he worked so hard at forgetting them that he truly could recall nothing of them, and finally he could not play anything at all.
 At night he just cradled his qin and tuned the strings, that was it."
 Zhang Dai claimed that he himself did better, learning the techniques from his teachers until he had mastered them, at which point he was able to "move back to a more natural tone," deliberately cultivating a slightly roughened sound.
 With a favorite teacher and the two friends who played the best, Zhang Dai formed a quartet that gave performances from time to time: "Our four instruments sounded as if played by a single hand.
 Our audience was spellbound."

-This ability to play in unison was perhaps related to the group's practice of using percussion to keep time, mentioned further below.
+This ability to play in unison has led to suggestions that the group's practice was to use percussion to keep time, mentioned further below.

 Zhang Dai's qin activities are further discussed in Xu Jian's Qinshi Chubian, Chapter 7.A., which also concerns Yin Ertao, a member of the group who later published the qin handbook Huiyan Mizhi.
 Elsewhere Zhang is quoted in connection with the expression cao man.